Al Leiter: New York Yankees

-Leiter was drafted by New York Yankees in 1984 MLB draft as a second round pick.
-Both he and his brother Mark became Yankees prospects.
+Leiter was drafted by New York Yankees in 1984 MLB draft as a second-round pick.
+Both his brother Mark and he became Yankees prospects.

-Leiter made his MLB debut as the starting pitcher for the Yankees on September 15, 1987, earning the win in a Yankees 4–3 victory over the Milwaukee Brewers at Yankee Stadium.
+Leiter made his MLB debut as the starting pitcher for the Yankees on September 15, 1987, earning the win in the Yankees' 4–3 victory over the Milwaukee Brewers at Yankee Stadium.
 Leiter has mentioned on a YES Network broadcast that early in his career with the Yankees, manager Billy Martin walked up to him and asked him why he was lifting weights.
 Leiter responded, "To strengthen my arm."
 Billy was quoted as saying, "If you want to strengthen your arm, do some long toss."
-The young Leiter grew nervous easily; teammate Tommy John observed "If they had named him to start on opening day [in 1989], he wouldn't have slept for a week.
+The young Leiter grew nervous easily; teammate Tommy John observed, "If they had named him to start on opening day [in 1989], he wouldn't have slept for a week.
 That's how high-strung he was.
 He was a rookie bouncing off the walls."
-In one of his final starts as a young player for the Yankees, manager Dallas Green left Leiter in to throw 162 pitches on a cold damp day in 1989.
+In one of his final starts as a young player for the Yankees, manager Dallas Green left Leiter in to throw 162 pitches on a cold, damp day in 1989.

 Toronto Blue Jays

 The Yankees traded Leiter to the Toronto Blue Jays for outfielder Jesse Barfield on April 30, 1989.
 After the trade, the left-hander had arthroscopic surgery.
 He pitched in fewer than 16 innings for the Blue Jays from 1989 to 1992, because of the surgery, a pinched nerve in his elbow, tendinitis, and another arthroscopic surgery on his left shoulder.
-His statistics during this period were a 5.17 ERA in 15 2/3 innings, starting once and earning no decisions.
-He was, however, able to overcome a blisters problem by developing a regimen that included applying a liniment, Band-Aids, and filing his calluses.
+His statistics during this period were a 5.17 ERA in 15 2/3 innings, starting once, and earning no decisions.
+He was, however, able to overcome a blisters problem by developing a regimen that included applying a liniment and bandages and filing his calluses.

 Leiter finally got over his injury troubles in 1993, making 32 appearances (12 starts) for the Blue Jays.
-That year he appeared in 5 postseason games and even picked up a win in relief in Game 1, and hit a double in Game 3 of the World Series, as the Blue Jays won their second consecutive championship.
+That year, he appeared in five postseason games and even picked up a win in relief in game 1, and hit a double in game 3 of the World Series, as the Blue Jays won their second consecutive championship.
 Leiter pitched effectively for the Blue Jays for the next two seasons before departing via free agency in 1996.